alec-hoyland/tooling-around-with-MNIST/README.md

 * `DenseAdpt`, feedforward network with adaptive learning rate
 * `DenseFull`, feedforward network with both input fuzzing and adaptive learning rate

+### Running the models

+Each model can be run by calling the correct script.
+All models can be run by running the `run.jl` script.
+The `gather_data.jl` script contains useful functions for collecting the output from `.bson` files.

+### Running on the GPU

 The models will run fine on the CPU.
 They should also run on CUDA-capable GPUs.
 To do this, use the `CuArrays` package,